YashMeh/AdminPanel/README.md

 ### Run using docker (Once dependencies are installed)

-- Remove the 'dbURI' option from dev.json in the config directory
+- Remove the 'dbURI' option from dev.json in the config directory.

 - Attach to containers using